-These cave regions differ culturally, historically, economically, in population, land ownership, and designated wilderness.
-They differ in mechanism of cavern development; resulting differences in the nature of these caves and their relation to the surface landscape may affect individual awareness of caves.
-These distinctly different regions provided a wide range of experiences and values from which stakeholders drew upon in discussing their perspectives of caves and a special cave designation, such as cave wilderness.
+These cave areas regions differ culturally, historically, economically, and in population, land ownership, and designated wilderness.
+These karst regions They differ in speleogenesismechanism of cavern development; resulting differences in the nature of these

+Formatted: Body Text, Adjust space between Latin and Asian text, Adjust space between Asian text and numbers caves and their relation to the surface landscape may affect individual awareness of caves.
+These distinctly different regions provided a wide range of experiences and values from which stakeholders drew upon in discussing their perspectives of caves and a special cave designation, such as cave wilderness,